Jonathan2251/lbd/source/llvmstructure.rst

     - SUB Ra, Rb, Rc
     - Ra <= Rb - Rc [#u-note]_
   * - A
+    - CLZ
+    - 15
+    - Count Leading Zero
+    - CLZ Ra, Rb
+    - Ra <= bits of leading zero on Rb
+  * - A
+    - CLO
+    - 16
+    - Count Leading One
+    - CLO Ra, Rb
+    - Ra <= bits of leading one on Rb
+  * - A
     - MUL
     - 17
     - Multiply